 As mentioned, over the past few years, buying property in Lisbon has become hugely popular with investors from all over the world, as well as those who move to the city to make it their home.
 As the capital city of Portugal, the municipal area is a major tourist hub for the country and also the rest of Europe.
 Additionally, the picturesque city has a buzzing pulse and rich cultural history.

 Here, we’ll delve into some reasons why the bustling Portuguese capital could be the perfect place for you to buy property.

 An Investor’s Paradise

-The Portuguese economy has experienced many trials and tribulations over the years.
-However, the real estate market seems to be moving from strength to strength and has experienced tremendous growth in the last few years.
+Portugal’s economy has experienced many trials and tribulations over the years.
+However, the Portuguese real estate market seems to be moving from strength to strength and has experienced tremendous growth in the last few years.

 Lisbon has increased its competitiveness with other cities in Europe, including London, with its transformative policies.
 For example, in investing heavily in startups and attracting entrepreneurs to its shores.

 Other examples include Volkswagen and Mercedes-Benz opening tech hubs in the city, Websummit, the biggest tech festival in the world relocating to Lisbon in 2016, and countless international companies setting up shop in the capital and other parts of Portugal.